isabella232/asset-compute.en/help/introduction.md

 # Overview of [!DNL Asset Compute Service] {#overview}

 [!DNL Asset Compute Service] is a scalable and extensible service of [!DNL Adobe Experience Cloud] to process digital assets.
-It can transform image, video, document and other file formats into different renditions including thumbnails, extracted text and metadata, and archives.
+It can transform image, video, document, and other file formats into different renditions including thumbnails, extracted text and metadata, and archives.

 Developers can plugin custom asset workers to address custom use cases.
 The service works on the [!DNL Adobe I/O] runtime.
 It is extendable through [!DNL Project Firefly] headless apps written in Node.js.
 These can do custom operations such as calling external APIs to perform image operations or leverage [!DNL Adobe Sensei] support.